SRombauts/UEPlasticPlugin/README.md

  - Unreal Engine 5.1 full support
    - Shelves of Changelists
    - Uncontrolled Changelists
+ - Solve a merge conflict on a blueprint (see Known issues below)
  - Mac OS X Support
  - add a menu entry to switch the workspace to Partial
  - add a setting to configure Plastic SCM to use "read-only flags" like Perforce
    - add a context menu entry to make it locally writable
  - add a menu entry to unlock a file
  - add a setting to pass the --update option to "check-in"
- - add a "clean directory" or "check-in deleted files"
+ - add a "clean directory"

 ### Known issues
- - Sync & RevertAll crash the Editor in Unreal Engine 5.0 and are temporarily disabled (https://github.com/SRombauts/UEPlasticPlugin/issues/89)
  - Merge Conflict: "Accept Target" crash the UE4.11 Editor (same with Git Plugin)
  - Merge conflict from cherry-pick or from range-merge cannot be solved by the plugin: use the Plastic SCM GUI
  - Editing an asset that is "Changed" but not checked-out pop up a "Files need check-out!"
 (UnrealEdSrv.cpp) that does nothing when clicked!
  - Bug: the Editor does not handle visual diff for renamed/moved assets

-### Features not supported, reserved for internal use by Epic Games with Perforce only
+### Features not supported
+Some are reserved for internal use by Epic Games with Perforce only:
  - Branch and Merge workflow: not handled by the Unreal Editor
  - Directory source control status: not handled by the Unreal Editor
  - tags: get labels (used for crash when the full Engine is under Perforce)